the inspiration behind building fat woody

-Most single speed cruisers have a single rear coaster brake, but since the fat woody cruiser has a little power under the hood, I felt it was prudent to upgrade the brakes.
+Builder's Note: Most single speed cruisers have a single rear coaster brake, but since the fat woody cruiser has a little power under the hood (and a little more weight), I felt it was necessary to upgrade the brakes.

 In the unlimited power mode, fat woody cruisers are easily capable of speeds over 25+mph.
 This power is intended for high torque (powering uphill or through sand), not speed.
 Unfortunately, speed is an unintended byproduct of that power.

 I tell my customers 'It's easy to build an electric bike that will go 50+ mph, but is it safe?
 That depends on the bicycle's platform.
 Is the suspension designed for it?
 Are the tires designed for higher speeds?
 How heavy is the bike?
 How well is the braking system designed - hydraulic or cable-operated?

 Fat woody is fundamentally designed as a low speed cruiser.
 I tell customers 'If you want to go fast, a cruiser may not be the right platform'.
 Cruisers don't have any suspension to speak of.
 Hitting bumps and potholes at higher speeds can easily separate rider from bike.
 I'm of the opinion that a bike should never go faster under power than it could be pedaled as it was designed.